emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

 - updated the housing map to reflect all county 2025 Q4 median housing prices.
 - found additional county-level housing data from the FHFA.
   - https://www.fhfa.gov/data/hpi/datasets?tab=annual-data
-  - large comprehensive dataset providing county HPI and % changes since 1975
+  - large comprehensive dataset providing county HPI and % changes
   - Will look for ways to incorporate it, maybe creating another shiny app with a slider availible to show price change overtime.
     - How will time related to the corporate headquarters though if they are stagnant?
     - Also, HPI is a more complex metric to understand so maybe also keep the median comparison for 2025, and then just shade by HPI % change?